deping/RemoteMessage/README.md

 # RemoteMessage
 RemoteMessage is an **asynchronous** network communication C++ library.
+Note: RemoteMessage **only support IPv4**.
+You may change code to support IPv6.

 You can send raw message(Message class)/protobuf message to the peer.
 If you will, you can use other information exchange format (such as thrift) to replace protobuf.